 As you may already know, legally traders and householders have a ‘duty of care’ to arrange and pay for proper disposal of non-household/restricted waste under the regulations of the Environmental Protection Act 1990.
-When larger vehicles including vans are used to take waste to the tip, permits are often required with strict restrictions and regulations in place.
+When taking rubbish to the tip in a van or larger vehicle, permits are often required with strict restrictions and regulations in place.

 In many household waste recycling centres (HWRCs) or tips in the UK it is illegal to dispose of trade or commercial waste, but this depends on the rules set by the local authority.

 In the HWRCs that do accept commercial waste, Traders or Businesses carrying waste related to their work must hold a Waste Carrier’s Licence from the Environment Agency and show this to site staff upon entry.
 Various restrictions will apply to the types of vehicle allowed, quantities of waste being disposed of and number of visits to the site.

 If you’d like to save the pain of applying for permits and transferring waste to the tip, why not let some experts deal with the waste removal element of your business?
 At HIPPO we appreciate that waste disposal is a secondary part of your service, but is still important in relation to your customer’s experience.